 Made up of

-This MA course will equip you with critical skills necessary for higher level study of art history and build on your existing knowledge in this field.
-You begin your studies by using texts and module materials to explore the theoretical and methodological issues in 'old' and 'new' art histories.
-An extended project then provides you with research training which will enable you to carry out a more substantial piece of independent research on a topic of your choice for the final dissertation module.
+This MA degree will build on your existing knowledge of art history to equip you with the critical skills necessary for independent research in the field.
+You begin your studies by exploring core concepts and current concerns of art history.
+You will then examine critical debates both within the academic discipline of art history and in the 'real world' contexts of heritage, curating and museums.
+The taught component of the degree provides you with research training which will enable you to carry out a more substantial piece of independent research on a topic of your choice for the final dissertation module.
 You need a substantial background in art history at undergraduate level to succeed in obtaining this qualification.

 Planning your studies

 You must hold an honours degree to study for our MA in Art History course.
 Your degree need not be in art history but you must have the basic skills expected of a graduate in that area.
 The foundation module brings you up to date with the latest ideas and approaches but does not offer remedial undergraduate training for those who have an inappropriate bachelors degree or inadequate experience.
-Before you enter the degree you must be able to:
+Before you start your MA you must be able to: